kmichel/font-builder/README.md

 This is a very simple and limited PoC :

  - Individuals glyphs are not tightly packed in the texture,
- - Only the basic ASCII chars from 32 to 127 are rendered,
+ - Only the basic ASCII chars from 32 to 127 are rendered.
- - The layout engine only does left-justification.

 I might improve it one day, but the only goal for now is to have something ready to help me during game jams ;)